 Select * From Student

-The Stored procedure that returns all Students based on age given in the Parameter:
+The Stored procedure that returns all Students based on age which is given in the Parameter:

-CREATE PROCEDURE SP_SelectStudent @Age INT AS BEGIN Select * FROM Student Where [email protected] END
+CREATE PROCEDURE SP_SelectStudent @Age INT AS BEGIN Select * FROM Student Where Age=@Age END

 In the above Stored Procedure you have to provide the value for the @Age parameter.
 The Stored Procedure will then returns all the students that have the Age same as @Age value.

 Look at the below Statement which executes the Select Procedure.
-I passed the value 13 to @Age parameter and therefore it will return all students that are 13 years old.
+I passed the value 13 to @Age parameter and therefore it will return all students who are 13 years old.

 EXEC [dbo].[SP_SelectStudent] @Age = 13